netresearch/dhl-sdk-api-ecom-us/README.md

-# DHL eCommerce Label API SDK
+# DHL eCommerce US API SDK

 The DHL eCommerce US API SDK package offers an interface to the following web services: